 A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult = FALSE the ggplot2 object will be returned instead.
-Default is TRUE.
+If TRUE and returnResult plot localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for returnResult A logic indicating whether the analysis should be returned as a data.frame.
+If